ajenright/dictionaries-and-counting/README.md

-This is the lab for week 7 in MI 250
+This is the lab for week 7 in LIS 875.